CodeAssociate/CA.Blocks.DataAccess/docs/architecture/protected-by-default.md

     From  [Production].[Product]
     where name like ''; SHUTDOWN  WITH NOWAIT;
 ```
-And you running a SQL connection with a high privilege account you running around trying work work out why the server stopped responding.
+And if you are running a SQL connection with a high-privilege account, you will be running around trying to work out why the server stopped responding.

  ### Expose the execute methods at your peril

- Using the blocks there is no direct way to execute a SQL statement from the calling code.
-As the developer you may be tempted to expose this to avoid writing you own access methods by making the protected methods public.
-Working directly with the SQL means as a developer you are responsible for the SQL generated this means responsibility for injection attacks.
-The simplest way to avoid injection attacks is not executing any SQL that is not 100% controlled by the code and parameterized.
-The developer is responsible for generating the SQL to be executed and this will be controlled in the DataAccess Layer ie your class.
-As the developer you are fully responsible here the blocks are simple providing the tool around the protection.
+ Using the blocks, there is no direct way to execute a SQL statement from the calling code.
+As the developer, you may be tempted to expose this to avoid writing your own access methods by making the protected methods public.
+Working directly with the SQL means that, as a developer, you are responsible for the SQL generated; this means responsibility for injection attacks.
+The simplest way to avoid injection attacks is not to execute any SQL that is not 100% controlled by the code and parameterized.
+The developer is responsible for generating the SQL to be executed, and this will be controlled in the DataAccess layer, i.e., your class.
+As the developer, you are fully responsible here; the blocks are simply providing the tool around the protection.